Rules for riding TriMet

 Riders have responsibilities, too.
-The following rules are enforced by TriMet personnel and carry a maximum penalty of $250 and/or exclusion from the transit system:
+The following rules are enforced by TriMet personnel and carry a penalty up to $250 and/or exclusion from the transit system:

 Valid and correct fare is required.